jacobjinkelly/jacobjinkelly.github.io/bookshelf.md

 I highly recommend <a href="https://ryanholiday.net/reading-newsletter/" target="_blank">Ryan Holiday's Reading List</a> for book recommendations.

 ### 2020
+- *The Years That Matter Most*, Paul Tough
 - *The Order of Time*, Carlo Rovelli
 - *With the Old Breed*, Eugene Sledge
 - *Skunk Works*, Ben Rich and Leo Janos